alexey198631/trainings/edx_introduction_to_computational_thinking_and_data_science/Problem_Set_1_Optimization_and_the_Knapsack_Problem/README.md

 Implement a greedy algorithm for transporting the cows back across space in the function greedy_cow_transport.
 The function returns a list of lists, where each inner list represents a trip and contains the names of cows taken on that trip.

+#### Note

-Note: Make sure not to mutate the dictionary of cows that is passed in!
+Make sure not to mutate the dictionary of cows that is passed in!

 #### Assumptions: